- Overview: Access to SCIg in Australia

 Participation in the SCIg program requires hospitals to establish their capability and capacity to manage a hospital based SCIg program within the governing requirements described below, and requires endorsement by state health departments in some states.
 A list of participating hospitals and their contact details is available on this web page.

 SCIg is only available under national blood supply arrangements for patients with a medical condition:

-1. where there is support for use cited in the Criteria for the clinical use of intravenous immunoglobulin in Australia, namely:
+1. where there is support for use cited in the Criteria for the clinical use of immunoglobulin in Australia, namely: